kurokobo/awx-on-k3s/argocd/README.md

   - Use PVCs with `local-path` storage class to persist projects and PostgreSQL
     - Since ArgoCD cannot make directories on K3s host directly, this example uses local path provisioner which is the default provisioner for K3s instead of `hostPath` based PV with explicit path.

-To proceed this tutorial, fork this repository on GitHub and keep forked repository public.
-Alternatively you can create new repository on any Git repository and put the files under [📂 example](example) directory to it.
+To proceed this tutorial, fork this repository on GitHub or create new repository on any Git repository and put the files under [📂 example](example) directory to it.
 Of course you can use [📂 Gitea on K3s](../git) to store manifests.

 ## Deploy AWX Operator and AWX

+> [!TIP]
+> If your repository requires authentication, add your repository and credential first by `Settings` > `Repositories` > `CONNECT REPO` on the Web UI.
+See [the official documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) for detailed instructions.

 Open the Web UI for Argo CD, then click `NEW APP` on `Applications` page.
 Fill the form as follows: